 What are the 5 factors that impact a credit score?

-- length of history
+Length of history

-- types of credit used
+Types of credit used

-"Amounts owed" describes the outstanding balance of your financial obligations on your credit report, such as loans and credit card balances.
+Amounts owed describes the outstanding balance of the credit accounts on your credit report, such as loans and credit card balances.

 Length of credit history = 15% of your credit score.